Wanna have some serious fun this winter?

 King Cole Recycled Cotton Aran (now discontinued) approx. 265-350 yards (150g).

 Substitute yarns: Paintbox Cotton Aran or Rico Creative Cotton Aran both have a lovely red.
 If you want to be ecofriendly too, alternative recycled cotton yarns are Hoooked Soft Cotton or Paintbox Recycled Cotton Worsted Both are a little thinner so the bag will measure slightly smaller.
-You could use really any aran weight yarn, acrylic may come out a little bit bigger, but would be fine to use too.
+You could use really any aran weight yarn though, acrylic may come out a little bit bigger, but would be fine to use too.

 Size 5mm (H) crochet hook